kermitt2/grobid-client-node/Readme.md

 > node main -in ~/tmp/in -out ~/tmp/out

 Only the files with extension `.pdf` present in the input directory (`-in`) will be processed, the other files will be ignored.
-Results will be written in the output directory (`-out`), reusing the file name with different file extensions (see above).
+Results will be written in the output directory (`-out`), reusing the file name with a different file extension (`.tei.xml`).

 Other parameters